astronomer/astro-sdk/README.md

 ### Raw SQL

 Most ETL use cases can be addressed by cross-sharing task outputs, as shown above with `@aql.transform`.
-If you need to perform SQL operation that doesn't return a table but might take a table as an argument, you can use `@aql.run_raw_sql`.
+If you need to perform a SQL operation that doesn't return a table but might take a table as an argument, you can use `@aql.run_raw_sql`.

 ```python
 @aql.run_raw_sql